Fabián Cerda

+Club career

+In 2017–18, Cerda played for Tulsa Roughnecks in the United States.

+Cerda spent four seasons with Curicó Unido until December 2023.

+Cerda joined Deportes La Serena for the 2025 season.

 International career

 Along with Chile U18 he won the 2008 João Havelange Tournament.
 The next year, he was part of the Chile U20 squad at the 2009 South American U-20 Championship.

-Personal ife
+Personal life

-His nephew, Axel Cerda, is a young player of Universidad Católica who won the 2022 Chilean Youth Championship at aunder-16 level along with the team.
+His nephew, Axel Cerda, is a player from the Universidad Católica youth ranks who won the 2022 Chilean Youth Championship at under-16 level along with the team.